rubycheen/personal-website/README.md

 This is my personal website.
-Take a look through this link: https://rubycheen.github.io/personal-website/
+Check out this link to know more about me: https://rubycheen.github.io/personal-website/